 How are IoT gateways different from routers?

-Unlike routers, IoT gateways can integrate data coming from devices that communicate with various network protocols, including cellular, Wi-Fi, LoRA, Ethernet, Bluetooth, ZigBee, and more.
+- Unlike routers, IoT gateways can integrate data from devices that communicate with various network protocols, including cellular, Wi-Fi, LoRA, Ethernet, Bluetooth, ZigBee, and more.

-They also offer customisable application firmware when it's needed to adapt the gateway to the required application.
+- They also offer customisable application firmware when needed to adapt the gateway to the required application.

 With rugged housing and long-life components, they can endure the most demanding environments, including extremes of temperature, vibration, and humidity.

 The art and science of IoT gateway architecture